vavelysh/MotoApp/README.md

 ## How to run
-This project requires [docker](https://docs.docker.com/engine/install) installed.
+This project requires [docker](https://docs.docker.com/engine/install) and [docker-compose](https://docs.docker.com/compose/install) installed.
 The containers will build a production version of the project.

 Clone the repository to a directory of your choosing